Catalogues Raisonnés Users' Guide

 Searching the databases

 The two databases may be searched independently or together.
-There are four search criteria: artist name, artist dates, artist country of birth or death (nationality), and catalogue author(s).
+There are four search criteria: artist name, period of artist's activity, artist country of birth or death (nationality), and catalogue author(s).

 The artist's name may be searched either by entering the last name, or any part of the last name.
 The search is not case sensitive.
 You may also find the artist's name by browsing the alphabetical list of all the artists' names in the database and then selecting the desired one.